openstack/releases/doc/source/reference/using.rst

   miss the deadline.

-* RC1 tags and stable branches should be submitted together for projects using the cycle-with-milestone release model.
+* RC1 tags and stable branches should be submitted together for projects using the cycle-with-rc release model.

 Using new-release command
 =========================